zq2209/p8105_final/proposal.md

 factors.

 <https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents>
-The dataset includes detailed information of car accidents in 49 states of the U.S. The dataset contains 2.8 million accident records.
+The dataset contains detailed information of car accidents in 49 states of the U.S., including 2.8 million accident records.
 Besides locations of accidents, the dataset also includes weather conditions when accidents happened.
 We plan to use accidents that happened in New York city to analyze the association between accidents and weather conditions.

-## Planned analyses / visualizations / coding challenges:
+## Planned analysis / visualizations / coding challenges:

 ### Exploratory analysis and visualizations: